 The transformation was significant, impacting how field operations requisitions supplies and services, how Procurement buys supplies and services, and how Accounts Payable pays for supplies and services.

-The benefits were also significant, reducing processing costs in Accounts Payable, but more significantly reducing overall spend by increasing contract compliance, allowing for supplier base consolidation, and the writing of more favorable contract terms.
+The benefits were also significant, reducing processing costs in Accounts Payable, but more significantly reducing overall spending by increasing contract compliance, allowing for supplier base consolidation, and the writing of more favorable contract terms.
 These benefits were all directly tied to the Coupa implementation.

 iPolling Results Review

-The polling results indicate that 44% of Peeriosity member companies have a status with respect to implementing an end-to-end process transformation that is strong, with many of the pieces in place and with specific plans to continue in process, and an additional 31% reporting they are in process, where they are making progress and working on a long-range plan to transform P2P.
-The remaining 25% of Peeriosity member companies are either starting to work on plans for an end-to-end design or moving this direction isn’t something in their current plans.
+The polling results indicate that 44% of Peeriosity member companies have status with respect to implementing an end-to-end process transformation that is strong, with many of the pieces in place and with specific plans to continue in the process, and an additional 31% report they are in process, where they are making progress and working on a long-range plan to transform P2P.
+The remaining 25% of Peeriosity member companies are either starting to work on plans for an end-to-end design or moving in this direction isn’t something in their current plans.

-With regards to the biggest inhibitors, technology issues were cited by 52% of responding companies, with 32% having difficulty finding the right solutions, 13% being resource constrained to implement the solutions, and 7% having difficulty related to multiple ERP platforms.
+With regards to the biggest inhibitors, technology issues were cited by 52% of responding companies, with 32% having difficulty finding the right solutions, 13% being resource-constrained to implement the solutions, and 7% having difficulty related to multiple ERP platforms.
 Other inhibitors cited were organization issues, and specifically difficulty in bringing different functional areas together to improve the end-to-end design (27%), the lack of clear leadership making end-to-end a priority (14%), and finally the lack of a compelling business case to secure funding (7%).